Official ArborXR Product Demo

 I’m Josh Franzen, Product Manager at ArborXR, and over the next few minutes I am going to showcase how using ArborXR can simplify deploying XR at scale.

 Upon logging into ArborXR the first thing you’ll see is the dashboard, which reports on the total number devices, apps & files you have added to your organization.
 Beneath that are two pie charts, one of which reports on the ArborXR software version running on your devices and the other reports on the last time your devices connected to our servers.
 Beneath those pie charts you’ll see tables that report on any content deployment errors that may have occurred.

 The first thing you’ll want to do is add devices.
 Adding devices is easy, and you can either do this one at a time or in batches.

-To get started click Add device then click download, depending on whether you’re a Windows user or a Mac user.
+To get started click Add Device then click Download, depending on whether you’re a Windows user or a Mac user.
 Once the download is complete and the pairing app is installed, launch it and connect your device.
 Upon connecting your device, the desktop pairing application will recognize it and display the device’s hardware information and its serial number.
-At this point, you can name the device then click install.
-If you have multiple USB ports on your PC, you can connect multiple devices and click the install on all devices button to simultaneously install the client application across all devices.
+At this point, you can name the device then click Install.
+If you have a USB hub, you can connect multiple devices and click the Install on All Devices button to pair devices in batches.